 I hope that the title has piqued your interest in this article and I am fairly certain that a few of you are thinking “Okay, this whackadoodle has totally lost her mind.”
 Either way, this is a very true story based on events that I experienced in my antique shop.

-I have been a life-long collector and an antiques and collectibles dealer for 27 years.
+I have been a life-long collector and an antiques and collectibles dealer for 30 years.
 Actually longer than that, if you count my college years, when I would pick and sell my finds on the drag in Austin, Texas.
-I am a skeptic at heart and even though I love a good horror movie, I never expected, nor really wanted, to have a brush with the paranormal.
-I know that there are people who collect items that were supposedly “haunted” and there is even a TV show dedicated to such a collector, but my personal opinion about the way this person amasses the items for his collection have no bearing on this article so I won’t go there.
+I am a skeptic at heart and even though I love a good horror movie, but I never expected, nor really wanted, to have a brush with the paranormal.
+I know that there are people who collect items that were supposedly “haunted” and there was even a TV show dedicated to such a collector, but my personal opinion about the way this person amassed the items for his collection have no bearing on this article, so I won’t go there.